mithun-prasad/MRS/Slides/DayOneAgenda.md

 + The Core Principles of R
 + Functional Programming in R
 + Deep-dive into the `dplyr` package for data manipulation

+##  Morning Session

+### Learning Objectives

+* R and Microsoft R Server Overview Presentation:
+    - Learn about R, its advantages and disadvantages
+    - Learn how MRS breaks the memory barrier of R
+    - Know what are the core components of MRS
+    - Understand how PEMA works

 # Microsoft R Data Stack

 ## Microsoft R Family